Develop Your Workforce with an Apprentice

 3. Advertising - The College will advertise your vacancy for FREE on the Government's 'Find an Apprentice' website, and match it with any potential applicants on our database.

-4. Pre-screening - The College will do the hard work for you, from short-listing the candidates, organising paperwork and even arranging interview dates.
+4. Pre-screening - The College will do the hard work for you, from short-listing the candidates, organising paperwork and even arranging interview dates if necessary.

-5. Initial Assessment - The Apprenticeship Team will make sure that your potential apprentice is suitable for the training programme.
+5. Initial Assessment - The Apprenticeship Team will make sure that your potential apprentice is suitable for the training programme, through their robust initial assessment process.

-6. Training Needs - The College will work with you and your apprentice to choose the right mix of training to meet your combined needs.
+6. Training Needs - The College will work with you and your apprentice to develop a personalised delivery plan which meets everyone's needs and expectations.

 Your Questions Answered

 An apprentice must be paid for a minimum of 30 hours per week, which includes time spent training at Boston College.
 They are employed by you under your employment contract which you will draw up on recruitment.
 Terms are becoming more flexible for employees who work less than 30 hours.
-As a minimum, all apprentices need to be in training for at least 12 months.
+As a minimum, all apprentices need to be in training for at least 12 months and one day.

 Yes, in fact many employees are using the Government's new funding strategy to develop their workforce.
 Your employee will need to meet the entry requirements of the chosen apprenticeship.
 All apprentices have to study English, Maths, and possibly ICT if they haven't already achieved a Level 2 qualification in these subjects.